publicrust/HarmonyCustomGenerator/USAGE.md

 > Note: Make sure your custom monuments and whole map are properly tested before using them on server!

-For support, contact the author on Discord: aristocratos
+For support, join our [discord server](https://discord.gg/xUdpkm8RUS).